sebastian-zieba/betaPic_comet/README.md

 # A transiting exocomet detected in broadband light by TESS in the β Pictoris system

-This repository containts various files, which were used for the paper Zieba et al. (2019) (link).
+This repository containts various files, which were used for the paper Zieba et al. (2019).

-This repository containts the following repositories:
+This repository containts the following folders:

 * [mast_files](https://github.com/sebastian-zieba/betaPic_comet/tree/master/mast_files)